davidmalcolm/2014-cauldron-rtl-talk/source/index.rst

   (A) Reviewable: series of *small* logically-divided patches

-  (B) Incremental: Able to compile and run without regressions at each
+  (B) Incremental: Able to bootstrap and run without regressions at each
       patch, on every configuration

+.. rst-class:: build

-..
-I managed (A), kind-of (though I didn't write ChangeLogs)
+  * I managed (A), kind-of (though I didn't write ChangeLogs)

+  * I didn't manage (B):

+    * built and regrtested OK on x86_64

-..
-I didn't manage (B); only builds on 70 configrations out of ~200
+    * ...but only builds on 70 configurations out of ~200

 Dealing with interdependencies